oracle-samples/vbcs-samples/businessRules/README.md

 **Name:**

-Master-detail-detail on a single page
+Business rules

 **Description:**

-This sample shows a list-view of departments.
-Selecting a department in the list updates a table to show employees who work in that department.
-Selecting an employee in the table shows a panel with detail information about that employee.
+This sample shows a table of expenses, with a Create Expense button linking to a Create page.
+Business rules are configured so that when a new expense is created, it is auto-approved (the Approved field is set to true) if the expense <= $200 and sends an email to that effect.
+If the expense is greater than $200, an email notification is sent noting that the expense is pending approval.

 **Environment Requirements:**